 If a cell identified by assistance information included in the “PosMTA-Req” component does not support MTA then any MS attempt to perform MTA using that cell will fail (i.e. the serving SMLC will not receive TA information for the target MS applicable to that cell).
 As such, the serving SMLC shall ensure that each cell for which it provides assistance information within the “PosMTA-Req” is managed by a BSS that supports MTA.

-The MS shall default to using the RLC Data Block method in each cell it uses to perform the MTA procedure unless assistance information corresponding to that cell includes a “Short ID” vaue in which case the MS shall use the Access Burst method for that cell.
+The MS shall default to using the RLC Data Block method in each cell it uses to perform the MTA procedure unless assistance information corresponding to that cell includes a “Short ID” vaule in which case the MS shall use the Access Burst method for that cell.

 9.8 BSSMAP-LE CONNECTION ORIENTED INFORMATION message (49.031)